Taeyangho armoured train: Taeyangho

 Over the years multiple trains – all called Taeyangho – were needed for security reasons.
 The trains have between 10 and 15 carriages, although the current train configuration is 20 armoured carriages excluding locomotives.
 It is unknown what model or type the locomotives and passenger cars are, although it is strongly hinted to be China's DF8s and 25G rolling stocks respectively.
-If true, the most recent train length (i.e. 2x locomotives with 20x cars) would be around 1889.76 ft.
+If true, the most recent train length (i.e. 2 locomotives with 20 cars) would be around 1889.76 ft.
 The train has bulletproof glass and reinforced walls and floors to protect against explosives.
-Likewise, the train is heavily armed, with heavy weapons reportedly on board that range from at least two confirmed machine gun emplacements, surface-to-air missiles and anti-tank guided missiles.
+Likewise, the train is heavily armed, with heavy weapons reportedly on board that range from at least two confirmed machine gun emplacements, to surface-to-air missiles and anti-tank guided missiles.

 Some carriages are only used by the leader, like a bedroom and bathroom carriage, and others are troop sleeper carriages carrying security guards and medical staff.
-In 2001 the train included one residential carriage (named the "headquarters" carriage), a luxury restaurant carriage, and several transport carriages that contained two armoured Mercedes cars as well as an emergency helicopter that is likely to be an illegally obtained American MD 500C.
-In 2023, additional carriages were identified.
-This includes an office carriage for Kim Jong Un's work place, several gun and anti-aircraft carriage that house the aforementioned weapons, and a receptionist carriage for guests.
+In 2001 the train included one residential carriage (named the headquarters carriage), a luxury restaurant carriage, and several transport carriages that contained two armoured Mercedes cars as well as an emergency helicopter that is likely to be an illegally obtained American MD 500C.
+In 2023, additional carriages were identified, including an office carriage for Kim Jong Un's work place, several gun and anti-aircraft carriages that house the aforementioned weapons, and a receptionist carriage for guests.

 The train also had satellite communication system with satellite dish connecting all the carriages.

 Parts of the interior of the trains are only known from the images and videos when a state leader was traveling.
-The interior of the receptionist carriage has completely changed since 1989 when it was very brownish.
+The interior of the receptionist carriage has completely changed since 1989 when it was brown.
 While meeting Chinese officials in 2018, the receptionist carriage had a wide white interior which was ringed with pink couches.
-In 2023 the receptionist carriage looked similar but with a blue colored floor instead of a wooden floor.
+In 2023 the receptionist carriage looked similar but with a blue-colored floor instead of a wooden floor.

 There are conference rooms, with long tables and TV screens.
-The carriage of the office of Kim had a desk and chair; a map of China and the Korean peninsula on the wall behind it.
+The office carriage had a desk and chair; a map of China and the Korean peninsula on the wall behind it.
 Footage from 2020 showed a carriage decorated with flower-shaped lighting and zebra-printed fabric chairs.